-PROVIDENCE, R.I. — Plaintiffs in a suit alleging that Brown University breached its fiduciary duty in violation of the Employee Retirement Income Security Act in its management of its retirement plans on March 11 filed an unopposed motion to preliminarily approve a $3.5 million class action settlement (Diane G. Short, et al. v.
+PROVIDENCE, R.I. — A Rhode Island federal judge on April 15 granted plaintiffs’ unopposed motion for preliminarily approval of a $3.5 million settlement in their class action alleging that Brown University breached its fiduciary duty in violation of the Employee Retirement Income Security Act in its management of its retirement plans (Diane G. Short, et al. v.
 Brown University, No. 17-318, D. R.I.).

-WASHINGTON, D.C. — The U.S. Supreme Court should grant review of the Second Circuit U.S. Court of Appeals’ decision that IBM employees plausibly asserted a duty-of-prudence claim against the fiduciaries of an IBM employee stock option plan (ESOP) under the Employee Retirement Income Security Act because the decision creates a conflict with the decisions of other courts of appeals and undermines a 2014 decision issued by the high court, the defendants contend in a March 4 petition for writ of certiorari (Larry W. Jander, et al. v.
-Retirement Plans Committee of IBM, et al., No. 18-1165, U.S. Sup.).
+WASHINGTON, D.C. — IBM employees on April 18 said there is no basis for the U.S. Supreme Court to grant certiorari review of the Second Circuit U.S. Court of Appeals’ decision that they plausibly asserted a duty-of-prudence claim against the fiduciaries of an IBM employee stock option plan (ESOP) under the Employee Retirement Income Security Act (Retirement Plans Committee of IBM, et al. v.
+Larry W. Jander, et al., No. 18-1165, U.S. Sup.).

 WASHINGTON, D.C. — In an April 29 opposition brief, a respondent told the U.S. Supreme Court it should deny a petition for certiorari that poses the question of whether the “actual knowledge” exception to the “generally applicable” six-year statute of limitations under the Employee Retirement Income Security Act requires both knowledge that imprudent investment occurred and knowledge, at the time, that the investment was imprudent (Intel Corporation Investment Policy Committee, et al., v.
 Christopher Sulyma, et al., No. 18-1116, U.S. Sup.).